cicada-lang/cicada-solo/books/mathematical-structures/src/order/order.md

 >
 > -- [wikipedia / Order theory](https://en.wikipedia.org/wiki/Order_theory)

 # PreOrder

-We Start our definitions from `PreOrder`.
+Order theory focus on transitive binary relations, we Start our definitions from a basic one -- `PreOrder`.

 ``` cicada
 class PreOrder {